Zhelero/habitual_ui/README.md

 - Auto-refresh of access token via refresh token rotation
 - Dashboard with total habits, completed today, and best streak
 - Habit CRUD — create, edit, archive / restore (no hard delete)
+- Custom color per habit, shown on the dashboard and detail page
+- 7-day activity strip on each dashboard habit card
 - Filter habits by Active / Archived / All, with a dedicated empty state per filter
 - Sort by pending, completed, streak, or alphabetically
 - Mark habits as done / undo